 See our full Casper mattress review to find out how it performed in our rigorous test programme.

-Emma now offers two bed-in-a-box mattresses.
-The Emma Original is comprised of memory foam, foam and pocket springs, while the slightly more high-end Emma 2nd Generation has increased memory foam depth and no springs.
+Emma offers two bed-in-a-box mattresses.
+The Emma Original is comprised of foam and memory foam, while the Emma Hybrid contains a combination of foam, memory foam and pocket springs.

 - Delivery: Free shipping and free returns in the UK